trufae/aiblog/src/aimeta-en.md

 - The ability to **load instructions via URL** is unexpected and very interesting.
 - With this technique, we cannot speak of a complete **jailbreak** since it will still refuse to provide us with illegal or dangerous information.

-Ultimately, this isn't just about forcing an AI to speak Catalan: it's a way to see how security mechanisms function, how they can be circumvented, and the implications when a company decides to censor entire languages.
+Ultimately, this isn't just about forcing an AI to speak Catalan: it's a way to see how security mechanisms function, how they can be circumvented, and the implications when a company decides to apply barriers to certain languages or concepts.

 You can follow me and read more on my thread [@pancake@mastodont.cat](https://mastodont.cat/@pancake/115099410531586557)